 Hollywood has tried to tell his story many times over the past century.
-From his rise from a young orphan to a famous outlaw surrounded by his friends Charlie Bowdre, Tom O'Folliard, and Dick Brewer, he certainly has an interesting story to tell.
-Though there have been numerous films over the years, a new TV series is coming to Epix to provide a deeper look at the life of Billy the Kid that we're looking forward to.
-Here's a look at some of the most notable performances of Billy the Kid over the years.
+From his rise from a young orphan to a famous outlaw surrounded by his friends Charlie Bowdre, Tom O'Folliard, and Dick Brewer, he certainly has a unique story to tell.
+Though there have been numerous films over the years, the MGM+ series Billy the Kid, currently in its second season, gives us a deeper look at the life of Billy that gives him a bit more heart than past adaptations.

 Paul Newman